 Westerham has such a surfeit of heroes that it seems almost to have forgotten the one we are seeking.
 James Wolfe, the victor of Quebec, was born in the village and Winston Churchill's much loved home of Chartwell is less than a mile away.
 Both have statues on the green.

 We come in search of John Fryth, scholar and Protestant martyr, who was born here in 1503.
 The son of an innkeeper, he attended Eton and King's College, Cambridge.
 His scholarship attracted the attention of Cardinal Wolsey, but he adopted Protestant views and fled abroad to help William Tyndale with his Bible translation.
 He wrote a treatise refuting the views of Sir Thomas More on the nature of the eucharist, contending that the body of Christ was in heaven and could not be in two places at once.
 On his return to England he was arrested and held in the Tower, before being burned at Smithfield on 4th July 1533.

 There is no statue to Fryth, but here on the green is his birthplace, formerly the White Horse inn, now a private house (TN16 1AS).
 It is immediately to the left of the churchyard entrance, white-painted, with two dormer windows and steps up to the front door.
-The age of the building can be better appreciated by examining the ancient brickwork on the side of the house from within the churchyard.
+The age of the building can be better appreciated by examining the ancient brickwork on the churchyard side of the house.
 In St Mary's Church, the John Fryth Room was added in 1969.